-15. eCorner: The eCorner app allows me to view videos and listen to podcast of thought leader presentations at Stanford University.
+15. eCorner: The eCorner app allows me to view videos and listen to podcasts of thought leader presentations at Stanford University.
 The Entrepreneur Corner videos and podcasts feature such speakers as Mark Zuckerburg, Chin-Yu Hu, Marissa Mayer, Steve Ballmer and Guy Kawasaki to name a few.
-The topics covered address the various area of business startup as well as building a business innovation strategy and strategy execution.
+The topics address the various areas of business startup as well as building a business innovation strategy and strategy execution.

-19. Google Maps: Google map is my favorite app and a real life and time saver.
+19. Google Maps: Google Maps is my favorite app and a real life and time saver.
 I provide portfolio management and IT governance consulting and I’m also responsible for business development within my firm, so I go from appointment to appointment.
-Working in the Washington DC metro area, I need help navigating the back roads with turn by turn instructions.
-As I said, Google map is amazing it helps me to get to my appointment on time without being frustrated by living in an area that has the worst traffic in the country.
+Working in the Washington, D.C. metro area, I need help navigating the back roads with turn by turn instructions.
+As I said, Google Maps is amazing.
+It helps me to get to my appointments on time without being frustrated by living in an area that has the worst traffic in the country.

 Interested in learning more: